 Previously, Google Posts disappeared after 7 days, but this changed in 2021 — Google Posts no longer have expiration dates.

-Reserve with Google.
 Reserve with Google allows consumers to reserve a table or book a service appointment right from the business’s profile.
 For now, Google is limiting this service to dining, ticketed events, fitness and beauty.
 It’s an added online convenience for these types of businesses, and also integrates with Thryv’s online scheduling.

 GBP is a prime example, along with Facebook, Yelp, Yellow Pages and Bing.
 Citations can also refer to mentions in a blog or a local organization, such as the Chamber of Commerce.
 Thryv users input their current information once into their dashboard, and their listings are immediately updated across more than 60 online listings pages.
 Learn more.